gopi-suvanam/scribbler-website/_posts/2024-05-08-Pretrained-Tensorflowjs-Models-in-Browser.md

 ---
-title: Power of Machine Learning in the Browser with Pretrained TensorFlow.js Models
+title: Power of AI in the Browser with Pretrained TensorFlow.js Models
 description: TensorFlow.js empowers web developers to harness the full potential of machine learning directly within the browser environment.
 With its support for both model training and inference, developers can create powerful AI-driven applications without the need for extensive backend infrastructure.
 layout: post
 start_link:  https://app.scribbler.live/?jsnb=./examples/Tensorflow-Pretrained.jsnb